glitchybunny/itch-organizer/README.md

 # itch-organizer

- Advanced itch.io library management tool
+An itch.io library management tool to let you manage collections and games in your library